Deep dive into "this" keyword in Javascript

 Something else to note here is that we could also access the properties from

-method using car.make
+the getCar() method using car.make and

-.
+car.model.
 However this is a very vague way of accessing

 properties, as there might be other objects called car that we might